All

 As of July 1st 2017, Australian university graduates living overseas will have to make compulsory re-payments to their HECS debt.
 If you have a debt, speak to both your employer and accountant about these repayments and how you will be affected.

-Expat Taxes understand the stress that comes with trying to organise your move overseas.
+Our team at Expat Taxes Australia understand the stress that comes with trying to organise your move overseas.
 After all we are expats too.
-If you would like to know more about tax implications while living overseas, get in touch with us today.
+If you would like to know more about tax implications while living overseas, book an appointment with us today and let’s help you get things sorted before you go.

 Shane Macfarlane CA